b33pbop/calculator/README.md

 Build a non-scientific calculator with the ability to do basic arithmatics and calculate exponents.

 # Goal
-The main focus of this project is to get a better understanding of vanilla javascript and creating functions to be used with javascript.
+The main focus of this project is to learn vanilla javascript and practice HTML/CSS.

 # Stack
 - Javascript